 It’s also crucial to remember that whether you work full-time or on a pro-rata basis, you’re entitled to the same benefits.
 According to government legislation, those working part-time should enjoy the same benefits as those working full-time, both financially and otherwise.

-So, if your firm provides a private pension or a bonus system to full-time employees, they must provide you with the same opportunities even if you work less hours.
+So, if your firm provides a private pension or a bonus system to full-time employees, they must provide you with the same opportunities even if you work fewer hours.
 The same is true for benefits like discounted parking and taking your birthday off as annual leave.

 A Possible Example of a Pro-Rata Pay Calculation

 If you’re still unclear about working out your employee’s pro-rata pay, here is an example.
+Suppose your employee earns $10,000 and works 40 hours per week and you pay $384.62 every two weeks.
+V?

 Pro-rata calculation

-- Now that we have worked out the weekly pay, we shall divide the weekly pay by the number of normal working hours that is 40hours to get the employee’s hourly pay.
+Now that we have worked out the weekly pay, we shall divide the weekly pay by the number of normal working hours that is 40 hours to get the employee’s hourly pay.
 This would mean $192.31 divided by 40 hours to give us $4.81

-- If this employee missed 10 hours from work, we would then multiply $4.81 by 10 hours to give us $48.08
+If this employee missed 10 hours from work, the employee's paycheck would reflect a prorated paycheck after multiplying $4.81 by 10 hours to give us $48.08

-- We will subtract $48.08 from the employee’s normal biweekly payments of $384.62.
+We will subtract $48.08 from the employee’s normal biweekly payments of $384.62.
 In this case. $384.62 minus $48.08 which gives us $951.9.

 Therefore, this employee’s pro-rata pay is $951.9